 Paleo Frosting for Everyone

 This paleo frosting recipe is friendly to lots of different dietary preferences: vegan, refined sugar-free, and paleo, with nut-free options as well.
-However you dress it up – on a paleo birthday cake, vegan chocolate pie, cupcakes, or on a spoon for an instant dessert – I hope you love it as much as I do!
+However you dress it up – on a paleo birthday cake, vegan chocolate pie, coconut flour chocolate cupcakes, or on a spoon for an instant dessert – I hope you love it as much as I do!

 *Bojon appétit!
 For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
 And if you make this paleo cream cheese frosting recipe, I’d love to see.
 Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*